How to form an LLC in New Jersey

 New Jersey LLC ongoing compliance requirements

-Creating your LLC is just the beginning.
-Staying compliant requires your consistent attention.
+Creating your LLC is just the beginning, and staying compliant requires your consistent attention.
 New Jersey demands:

 Your tax situation depends on your business structure.
-Single-member LLCs file with personal taxes, while multi-member LLCs may need to file partnership returns.
+Single-member LLCs file with personal taxes on Form NJ-1040, while multi-member LLCs may need to file partnership returns.
+Multi-member LLCs may also optionally elect the Pass-Through Business Alternative Income Tax (BAIT) by March 15 each year; this election cannot be made retroactively, per the NJ PTE/BAIT FAQ.

 FAQs about forming an LLC in New Jersey